Neural Window Decoder for SC-LDPC Codes: Preliminaries

 \subsection{Decoding Schedules for SC-LDPC Codes}

-Due to the iterative nature of message passing decoding for LDPC codes, various massage update schedules have been proposed to accelerate decoding convergence and reduce complexity \cite{Sharon2009, Elidan2006, Casado2010}.
-The uniform parallel schedule (also known as flooding) updates all VNs (or CNs) simultaneously.
+Due to the iterative nature of message-passing decoding for LDPC codes, various message update schedules have been proposed to accelerate decoding convergence and reduce complexity \cite{Sharon2009, Elidan2006, Casado2010}.
+The uniform parallel (flooding) schedule updates all VNs and CNs simultaneously.
 In contrast, the uniform serial schedule processes CNs in sequence, allowing VNs to immediately utilize the newly updated CN messages \cite{Sharon2009}.
 Both uniform schedules guarantee that all nodes are updated at least once in each iteration.
-On the other hand, non-uniform schedules, such as residual BP \cite{Elidan2006} and node-wise scheduling \cite{Casado2010}, dynamically changes the update order within each iteration.
+On the other hand, non-uniform schedules, such as residual BP \cite{Elidan2006} and node-wise scheduling \cite{Casado2010}, dynamically change the update order within each iteration.
 This results in a varying number of updates for each node by the end of the decoding process.

-Unlike block LDPC codes, applying uniform serial schedules for window decoding of SC-LDPC codes proves ineffective in reducing complexity \cite{Sharon2009}.
+Unlike in block LDPC codes, uniform serial schedules are less effective at reducing complexity in the window decoding of SC-LDPC codes \cite{Sharon2009}.
 To address this, several non-uniform schedules specifically suited for window decoding are proposed in \cite{Hassan2017}.
-One approach utilizes estimated BER improvement.
-It calculates a soft BER estimate in each iteration and deactivates CN updates that are expected to provide minimal soft BER changes.These inactive CNs reuse messages from the previous iteration without updates.
-While this method achieves a significant reduction in CN updates (around 50\%), it incurs a considerable overhead due to the real-time calculation of soft BER.
-Fig.~\ref{Fig:prag}~(a) shows a schedule obtained with this method, where boldly colored CNs represent those updated in each iteration.

-To eliminate the overhead, the same study \cite{Hassan2017} proposes a pragmatic non-uniform scheduling that avoids additional calculations.
-This method deactivates a predetermined set of CN updates in a specific pattern, inspired by the results of the soft-BER based scheduling.
-Fig.~\ref{Fig:prag}~(b) shows the pragmatic schedule.
-Initially, all CNs are updated.
-In subsequent iterations, starting from the CN furthest from the target position, one CN is deactivated at a time.
-This process repeats after a period of $W$ iterations.
-The pragmatic non-uniform schedule achieves substantial complexity reduction (35-40\% fewer CN updates) without the need for additional calculations.
+The first scheme estimates soft BER at each iteration and skips CN updates with negligible impact, reusing their previous messages; it eliminates roughly 50\% of CN updates but incurs significant real‑time BER estimation overhead (Fig.~\ref{Fig:prag}(a)).
+Its pragmatic variant removes this overhead by presetting a fixed CN update scheduling: after an initial full update, the decoder skips one CN per iteration, starting with the furthest from the target and repeating every $W$ iterations (Fig.~\ref{Fig:prag}(b)).
+This static schedule cuts CN updates by 35\% without additional computation.